Kartik-Aswar/Deep-Researcher-Using-CrewAI-Flows/README.md

 Welcome to the Content Research Crew project, powered by [crewAI](https://crewai.com).
 This project implements a multi-agent AI system that creates comprehensive research guides on any topic.
 The system leverages crewAI's powerful framework to coordinate multiple AI agents that collaborate on researching, writing, and reviewing content.

+In this project we have added the real time information support by using SERPER API to get the latest information about the topic.

 ## System Architecture

 ![Flow Diagram](flow_diagram.svg)